Southern New England Trunkline Trail

 The Southern New England Trunkline Trail (SNETT) is a rail trail in Massachusetts.
 The trail passes through the towns of Douglas, Uxbridge, Millville, Blackstone, Bellingham, and Franklin and is one of the longest trails in southern Massachusetts.
 It is designated for use by pedestrians, equestrians and non-motorized vehicles, with motorized off-road vehicles excluded.

 It occupies an abandoned railroad corridor running for approximately 22 mi with an eastern terminus at Union Street in downtown Franklin, Massachusetts and a western terminus at the Connecticut state line in the Douglas State Forest, Douglas, Massachusetts.
-The trail continues into Connecticut as the Air Line State Park Trail, which extends to East Hampton near the Connecticut River.
+The trail continues into Connecticut as the Air Line State Park Trail, which extends south to Willimantic, CT then west to East Hampton, CT near the Connecticut River.
 It is a vital part of the southern New England rail-trail system.

 Despite its name, the trail does not follow any part of the Southern New England Railway, a railroad intended to run from Palmer, Massachusetts to Providence, whose right-of-way was partially constructed but never completed.
 Rather, this railroad was built as the Norfolk County Railroad, east of the Blackstone station, and the Southbridge and Blackstone Railroad west of the station to the Connecticut state line.
-Later, the route became part of the Providence and Worcester Railroad, and then New York and New England Railroad, which was absorbed by the New Haven Railroad.
+Later, the route became part of the New York and New England Railroad, which was subsequently absorbed by the New Haven Railroad.